Covered calls are a fairly advanced options strategy used by traders to earn premiums from selling call option contracts.

 All you need to do is buy shares of the covered call ETF, and you will reap the benefits of premiums paid out as quarterly or monthly distributions.

 Not every Canadian ETF provider will offer a covered call ETF option.
-BMO Global Asset Management and CI Global Asset Management both offer several options for Canadian investors.
+BMO Global Asset Management and CI Global Asset Management offer several options for Canadian investors.

 Top Canadian Covered Call ETFs